Pritish3110/ChessBotX/README.md

-♟️ Smart Chessboard - Physical to Virtual Sync
+♟️ ChessBotX - Physical to Virtual Sync